newjersey/navigator.business.nj.gov/web/roadmaps/tasks/check-local-requirements.md

 callToActionText: "Visit the website for ${municipality}"
 ---

 Now that your business is ready to operate, it's time to obtain your mercantile license.
-Below are common local laws to consider obtaining.
+A mercantile license helps your local government track businesses in the area.
+Not all municipalities will require mercantile license, you will want to check with your local clerk's office.

-1. **Mercantile License:** Check with your town Clerk if you need a mercantile license.
-Some cities and towns require this, it helps municipalities track businesses in the area.
+1. **Mercantile License:** Obtain your mercantile license as required by your local government.

 After you complete this task, you will have:
-- Obtained your mercantile licese
+- A mercantile licese

 ||
 |---|